 We are all in different places

 When my parents divorced many well-meaning family members, and the parents of my friends would awkwardly enquire how I was coping with it all.
-The reality was that for a variety of reasons, I was OK about it.
+For a variety of reasons, I was OK about it.
 It seemed to make sense.
-I was old enough to see it pragmatically, and in general, its broader implications were utterly unknown to me; and for that matter to everyone else.
-For all, I knew this was something that happens to all kids at a certain age.
-Accept; they kept asking if I was OK, and the more they did that, the more I started to think that I probably wasn't supposed to be.
-I began to worry that there was something wrong with me; that I should have been more upset, less pragmatic, that I didn't care enough, that may be the whole thing was worse than it seemed.
-This upset me and caused me to worry a significant amount more about the situation.
-I don't blame the people who asked of course; I know they were only trying to show that they cared.
-But as with the kid and firetruck, I was at a different place in my emotional journey and their incorrect expectations about how I should be feeling caused them to make the situation worse inadvertently.
+I was old enough to see it pragmatically, and its broader implications were utterly unknown to me; and, for that matter, to everyone else.
+For all I knew, this was something that happened to all kids at a certain age.
+Except; they kept asking if I was OK, and the more they did that, the more I thought that I probably wasn't supposed to be OK.
+I worried that there was something wrong with me; that I should have been more upset, less pragmatic, that I didn't care enough, or that the whole thing was worse than it seemed.
+This upset me and caused me to worry much more about the situation.
+I don't blame the people who asked, of course; I know they were only trying to show that they cared.
+But as with the kid and fire truck, I was at a different place in my emotional journey and their incorrect expectations about how I should be feeling caused them to make the situation inadvertently worse.

-I have on occasion been accused of being unemotional, or even coldly logical.
-This is most likely to be at times of high stress or emotion for others.
-The accusation is made as if I am wilfully invalidating the feelings of others by failing to be the reflection of their own emotional response.
-But there is no authority on how someone should feel, and the expectation that we should react the same way can cause inadvertent harm.
-Those who fall apart and those that stare it coldly in the face are both dealing with emotion in their way - I honestly don't know which I would rather be, but I am pretty sure no one gets to choose.
+There is no authority on how someone should feel, and the expectation that we should all react the same way can cause inadvertent harm.
+Those who fall apart and those that stare coldly in the face of adversity are both dealing with emotion in their way - I honestly don't know which I would rather be, but I am pretty sure no one gets to choose.